 By the time we purchased our tickets, only chair seats were available.
 Our assigned seats were on the second row, section B. We arrived early to the stadium and were able to sit in the first row on the second floor looking over the balcony.
 The ushers were checking tickets for entry into the first floor but not the second floor.
 Once inside your assigned floor, you are able to sit anywhere you want until the actual seatholder shows up.

-Although there are sumo matches from 8am to 6pm, the majority of people show up just to watch the top-division sumo wrestlers.
+Although there are sumo matches all day, the majority of people show up in the afternoon (around 2:00-3:30 pm) just in time to watch the top-division sumo wrestlers.
 Each day of the tournament starts with lower division wrestlers and builds up to the top division as the day goes on.

 This is a typical schedule of events that might be helpful in deciding what time to show up:

-8:30 AM: The lowest division matches begin.
-If you arrive at this time (or anytime before 2ish), you can watch the lower division rikishi and sit at a prime seat.
+8:40 AM: The lowest division matches begin.
+If you arrive at this time (or anytime before 2pm ish), you can watch the lower division rikishi and sit at a prime seat.

 2:20 PM: Juryo entrance ceremony.
 Wrestlers at this rank and above are considered full-fledged professionals.